googleapis/synthtool/synthtool/gcp/templates/java_library/README.md

 {% endif %}
 ## Quickstart

-If you are using Maven, add this to your pom.xml file
+If you are using Maven with [BOM][libraries-bom], add this to your pom.xml file
 ```xml
 <dependencyManagement>
   <dependencies>